osrf/vrx-docker/phase2_pr_test.md

 ## Respond to PR and Merge

 ```
-Compliance tests for sensor and propulsion configurations passed.
+Compliance tests for component and propulsion configurations passed.
 Successfully able to access Docker image.

 Next step is to evaluate run the docker image in the VRX simulation with the tasks/trials over the next few days.
 ```